RuchitaGarde/Collection/README.md

 # Collection
-A collection of my papers, presentation and other research material
+A collection of my papers, presentations and other research material